Interpreter Tools and Strategies by Domain

 - Engage in a sensory activity after work: a warm bath, a walk in nature, or aromatherapy can signal to your body that the workday has ended.

-- Consider therapy or coaching familiar with vicarious trauma and the specific demands of interpreter work.
+- Consider therapy or coaching with someone who is familiar with vicarious trauma and the specific demands of interpreter work.

-- Explore Compassion Satisfaction and Vicarious Resilience as counterweights to vicarious trauma - research shows that meaningful work also builds protective capacity.
+- Explore Compassion Satisfaction and Vicarious Resilience as protective factors to vicarious trauma.
+Research shows that meaningful work also builds protective capacity.

-- Try the Self-Compassion Assessment to explore your relationship with your own limitations.
+- You give so much to others.
+Try our Self-Compassion Assessment to explore your relationship with your own self-compassion.

-- Reach out to Healing Haven debriefing or coaching if you find yourself carrying content beyond a single day.
+- Reach out to Healing Haven debriefing or coaching if you find yourself carrying interpreted content more than a few days.

 Boundary Strain

-Role ambiguity, ethical tension, and the pull to do more than what falls within the interpreter role are common sources of strain.
-These tools support role clarity, self-compassion, and sustainable boundary-setting.
+Role ambiguity, ethical tension and the pull to do more than what falls within the interpreter role are common sources of strain.
+These tools support role clarity and sustainable boundary-setting.

 - Collaborate with team members.
 Asking for help and handing off when needed is a skill, not a shortcoming.

-- Switch to consecutive interpreting when you need more time to process a complex situation.
+- Switch to consecutive interpreting when you need more time to process complex content.

-- Allow space for post-assignment reflection without judgment - second-guessing is a normal experience and does not mean you did something wrong.
+- Allow space for post-assignment reflection without judgment.
+Replaying your decisions is a normal experience but does not necessarily mean you did something wrong.

-- Debrief with a trusted peer, supervisor, or Healing Haven coach when you feel unsure about a role decision.
+- Debrief with a trusted peer, supervisor or Healing Haven coach when you feel unsure about a professional decision.

 - Explore Healing Haven workshops on interpreter ethics, role clarity, and trauma-informed interpreting.